Written by:

 Co-dependency and addiction

 Co-dependent individuals may become ensnared in the addiction of their loved ones, using substances to cope with the emotional turmoil.
-This shared struggle can make it difficult for both parties to break free from addiction.

 Depression and addiction